-Dr. Swaim retired in 2014, after teaching at the University of Arizona for 50 years.
-In honor of her life-long service to the University and dedication to her students, the UA Foundation created the Donna Swaim International Award for Religious Studies, a scholarship that will enable academically-prepared Religious Studies majors to study the religions of the world in the context of their cultures.
+In honor of her life-long service to the University and dedication to her students, the UA Foundation created the Donna Swaim International Award for Religious Studies, a scholarship that enables academically-prepared Religious Studies majors to study the religions of the world in the context of their cultures.

 To donate to the Donna Swaim International Award for Religious Studies, please click here.